The Legendaries: Television series

 On March 20, 2012, Genao Productions announced that it had acquired the rights to develop an animated series based on The Legendaries from Delcourt.
 A year later, broadcasters TF1 and Canal J in France picked up the show.
 In 2014, Sobral confirmed he was consulting on the project and that it would begin airing the following year.
 Ultimately, the 26-episode series would premiere in France on TF1 on April 30, 2017, with the Canal J run beginning on August 27, 2018.
 In North America, the French version premiered on TiVi5 Monde in the United States in February 2018, followed by a debut in Canada on Télé-Québec on March 3, 2018.

 An English-dubbed version premiered on TVNZ in New Zealand on March 31, 2018.
 In the United States, the series initially ran on KidsClick between June 16, 2018 and July 8, 2018.
 It would later air on Primo TV beginning December 2, 2020.

 Animated Film

-On June 18, 2021, it was announced an animated film is currently in development.
+On June 18, 2021, it was announced an animated film was currently in development.
+The film The Legendaries was released on January 28, 2026.